yandex/perforator/docs/en/guides/build.md

 # How to build

 We use [yatool](https://github.com/yandex/yatool) to build Perforator.
-The only dependency is Python 3.12+.
+The only dependency is Python 3.12 or newer.

 To build any component, simply run from the repository root:
 ```bash